tytydraco/yessleep/out/Old_Traditions_for_a_Night_Wedding.md

 "There," I took off after it.
 The jumbled figure of the mannequin fled toward the village.

-We followed it through people's homes, and between alleyways; the villagers screamed and fled when they saw it.
+We followed it through the streets and between alleyways; the villagers screamed and fled when they saw it.
 We barged through home after home as we chased it.
 Until we cornered it at an abandoned building at the edge of town.

 "It was supposed to be a mall," the detective told me.
 "But the developers ran out of money."